VoteRiders: Arizona

+A 2022 article in the Arizona Mirror described the unique difficulties people in the state's disabled community face when trying to comply with the state's strict voter ID law.
+The article notes that VoteRiders partners with organizations that serve people living with disabilities and steps in when needed to help eligible voters obtain documentation so they can secure the proper ID and make their voices heard during elections.

 Florida

 After Hurricane Maria devastated Puerto Rico in 2017, the island experienced the largest out-migration in its history, and Florida was the top destination to resettle in the aftermath of the storm.
 In June 2018, VoteRiders began a campaign to assist resettled citizens who wished to cast a ballot in Florida, educating potential voters on what documents are required and helping them secure identification.
 In September, 2021, the League of Women Voters of Florida partnered with VoteRiders to ensure that Florida voters can acquire the documents needed to comply with new requirements introduced by Florida's Senate Bill 90 which was passed in May, 2021.
 In March 2022, First Coast News reported on a Jacksonville woman who got a ride and advice on how to get valid ID.
 This not only helps her register to vote, but in her case it helped her receive life-saving medical treatment.